sueszli/notionSnapshot/README.md

 <br><br>

 > [!IMPORTANT]
-> this project is unmaintained. for a reliable backup strategy check out: [NotionBackup](https://github.com/sueszli/notionBackup)
+> this project is unmaintained – but pull requests are welcome. a docker script is provided for reproducibility.
 >
-> pull requests are welcome. a docker script is provided for reproducibility.
+> for a reliable backup strategy check out: [NotionBackup](https://github.com/sueszli/notionBackup)

 <br>